jbananak-jfrog/ReadME-ML/docs/Get Started/getting-started-ml.md

 ## 🤖 Example what to do now:

-AI is built into ReadMe to help you and your users move faster.
+AI is built into your JFrog help to help you move faster.
 Slide the panel open by hitting **:sparkles:AI** in your top navigation bar.

 * **AI Agent**
   Our built-in AI agent is your sidekick for drafting documentation, translating pages, and applying style guides.